 MORNING PRAYER: Zoom

-Join us at 7am on Monday, Tuesday, Thursday & Friday over Zoom for morning prayer, readings from the daily lectionary, and intercession for one another, for the church, and for the world.
+Join us at 7am on Monday, Tuesday, Thursday & Friday over Zoom for morning prayer, reading the daily lectionary, and intercession for one another, for the church, and for the world.

 Join us on Wednesday in person at 7am at 4477 Crescent Road, #2 for morning prayer.
 Reach out to Michael Culbertson for more details.